allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 We are making this piece of code sharable between `DatasetReader` and `Predictor` (which we'll discuss in detail below).
 Why is this a good idea?
 Here, we are practically building two pipelines, i.e., two different "flows" of data—one for training and another for prediction.
-By factoring out a common logic for creating instances and sharing it between two pipelines, we are making the system less susceptible to any issues arising from possible discrepancies in how instances are created between the two, a problem known as [training-serving skew](https://developers.google.com/machine-learning/guides/rules-of-ml#training-serving_skew).
-This may not seem too big of a deal in this tiny example, but making the feature extraction code sharable between different pipelines is critical in real-world ML applications.
+By factoring out the common logic for creating instances and sharing it between two pipelines, we are making the system less susceptible to any issues arising from possible discrepancies in how instances are created between the two, a problem known as [training-serving skew](https://developers.google.com/machine-learning/guides/rules-of-ml#training-serving_skew).
+This may not seem too big of a deal in this tiny example, but making the feature extraction code sharable between different pipelines is critical in real-world ML applications, and makes it very easy to put up a demo, such as our [AllenNLP demos](https://demo.allennlp.org).

 Note that we are making the `label` parameter of `text_to_instance()` optional.
 During training and evaluation, all the instances were labeled, i.e., they included the `LabelFields` that contain gold labels.
-However, when you are making predictions for unseen inputs, the instances are *unlabeled* and do not contain the labels.
+However, when you are making predictions for unseen inputs, the instances are *unlabeled*.
 By making the `label` parameter optional the dataset reader can support both cases.

 <pre data-line="11-16" class="language-python line-numbers"><code>
 @DatasetReader.register('classification-tsv')